GJablo/youtube_downloader/README.md

 ```bash
 pip install yt-dlp
 ```
 4. Ensure `ffmpeg` is installed.
-You can download it from the official FFmpeg website follow installation instructions for your os
+You can download it from the official [FFmpeg website here](https://github.com/BtbN/FFmpeg-Builds/releases) choose either a zip for windows or linux

 ## Usage
 1. run on the terminal